Etiology of Bullous Keratopathy

-Treatment requires an ophthalmologist and includes topical dehydrating agents (eg, hypertonic [5%] sodium chloride 5% drops and ointment), intraocular pressure–lowering agents, occasional short-term use of therapeutic soft contact lenses for some mild to moderate cases, and treatment of any secondary microbial infection.
-Corneal transplantation Corneal Transplantation Corneal transplantations are done for several reasons: To reconstruct the cornea (eg, replacing a perforated cornea) To relieve intractable pain (eg, severe foreign body sensation due to recurrent... read more is usually curative.
+Treatment by an ophthalmologist is required and includes topical dehydrating agents (eg, hypertonic [5%] sodium chloride drops and ointment), intraocular pressure–lowering agents, occasional short-term use of therapeutic soft contact lenses for some mild to moderate cases, and treatment of any secondary microbial infection.
+When these treatments are inadequate to restore functional vision, corneal transplantation Corneal Transplantation Corneal transplantations are done for several reasons: To reconstruct the cornea (eg, replacing a perforated cornea) To relieve intractable pain (eg, severe foreign body sensation due to recurrent... read more is usually curative.

 Bullous keratopathy is caused by edema of the cornea, most frequently due to Fuchs corneal endothelial dystrophy or corneal endothelial trauma.

 Subepithelial fluid-filled bullae form, leading to decreased visual acuity, loss of contrast, glare, and photophobia.